XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-cost.md

 The `rippled` APIs have two ways to query the local load-based transaction cost: the `server_info` command (intended for humans) and the `server_state` command (intended for machines).

-If the [FeeEscalation amendment](reference-amendments.html#feeescalation) is enabled, you can use the [`fee` command](reference-rippled.html#fee) to check the open ledger cost.
+If the [FeeEscalation amendment](reference-amendments.html#feeescalation) is enabled, you can use the [fee method][] to check the open ledger cost.

 ### server_info

-The [`server_info` command](reference-rippled.html#server-info) reports the unscaled minimum XRP cost, as of the previous ledger, as `validated_ledger.base_fee_xrp`, in the form of decimal XRP.
+The [server_info method][] reports the unscaled minimum XRP cost, as of the previous ledger, as `validated_ledger.base_fee_xrp`, in the form of decimal XRP.
 The actual cost necessary to relay a transaction is scaled by multiplying that `base_fee_xrp` value by the `load_factor` parameter in the same response, which represents the server's current load level.
 In other words:

 **Current Transaction Cost in XRP = `base_fee_xrp` × `load_factor`**

 ### server_state

-The [`server_state` command](reference-rippled.html#server-state) returns a direct representation of `rippled`'s internal load calculations.
+The [server_state method][] returns a direct representation of `rippled`'s internal load calculations.
 In this case, the effective load rate is the ratio of the current `load_factor` to the `load_base`.
 The `validated_ledger.base_fee` parameter reports the minimum transaction cost in [drops of XRP](reference-rippled.html#specifying-currency-amounts).
 This design enables `rippled` to calculate the transaction cost using only integer math, while still allowing a reasonable amount of fine-tuning for server load.
 The actual calculation of the transaction cost is as follows:

 **Current Transaction Cost in Drops = (`base_fee` × `load_factor`) ÷ `load_base`**